 Sugary and carbonated drinks are sure to be flowing this holiday.
 We all know that sugar is bad for our teeth, but that fizzle in our favorites can eat away at our enamel.
 Enjoy them in moderation, and use a straw to decrease contact with the teeth.

 - Stick to a routine.

 Forgetting to take care of your teeth can be easy during holiday fun, festivities and feasts.
 Be sure to brush twice a day for two minutes, and drink plenty of water to help rinse away sugar and bacteria.
-For those with braces, pay special attention to your brackets and gumline with brushing.
+For those with braces, brush 4 times each day and pay special attention to your brackets and gumline with brushing.